Eoin988/wood-sessions/README.md

   - The what we do section will allow the user to see what can be expected from joining wood sessions.
   - This should encourage the user to consider starting a new hobby or working on their current hobby.
-  - The user will easily be able to sign up for group or solo wood sessions.

 ![What We Do](https://github.com/Eoin988/wood-sessions/blob/main/assets/media/What-we-do.PNG)